2LostBraincells/PINS/README.md

 cargo build
 ```

-The compiled executable can then be found in `target/release/build` under the name `PINS`
+The compiled executable can then be found in `target/release/build` under the name `pinv`

 ### Benchmark
 To get a rough benchmark run